floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 ### Vertical Slices

 A vertical slice is, you guessed it, a vertical slice through the layers of an application.
 The key here is to make sure each slice is **fully** separated.
-Compared to ports and adapters a slice seems to be "dirty" and yes, it can be "dirty".
+Compared to Clean Architecture a slice seems to be "dirty" and yes, it can be "dirty".
 This is of course no invitation to write the most bad code on earth but it can be less strict.
 What internal level of quality you aim for in this slice is up to you.

 <pre>
 application/